 The minimum enrollment requirement is 12 units per semester for all graduate students prior to advancement to candidacy, unless they are subject to a specific categorical or individual exception.

 A full program of study for International students on F-1 or J-1 visas is normally 12 units.
 The student’s academic program may advise fewer units in exceptional circumstances.
 International students with exceptional circumstances should consult with the Berkeley International Office (BIO) to ensure compliance with the regulations of the Student and Exchange Visitor Information System (SEVIS).

 Course Loads of More Than 12 Units

 If the Graduate Adviser agrees, students may take more than 12 units.
-Graduate Advisers should feel free to deny, on behalf of the Dean, student requests for excessively heavy programs that would not be in the best interests of the student.
+Graduate Advisers should feel free to deny, on behalf of the Dean of the Graduate Division, student requests for excessively heavy programs that would not be in the best interests of the student.

 E1.2 Minimum Course Loads: Other Considerations

 A modified schedule incorporating a lower course load may be arranged for women anticipating childbirth, as part of the university’s family friendly policies.

 Students who receive veterans’ benefits are required to be enrolled in a minimum of 8 units to receive educational benefits.
 This requirement is met by compliance with the 12-unit enrollment requirement per semester.

 Students who receive financial assistance from the Financial Aid Office must be enrolled for a minimum of 6 units.
 This requirement is met by compliance with the general 12-unit minimum enrollment requirement per semester.
 If, due to exceptional circumstances, a student receiving financial aid will be enrolled in less than 6 units, he or she must notify the Financial Aid Office.